History of Microsoft: 2011–2014: Windows 8, Xbox One, Outlook.com, and Surface devices

 Following the release of Windows Phone, Microsoft underwent a gradual rebranding of its product range throughout 2011 and 2012—the corporation's logos, products, services and websites adopted the principles and concepts of the Metro design language.
 Microsoft previewed Windows 8, an operating system designed to power both personal computers and tablet computers, in Taipei in June 2011.
 A developer preview was released on September 13, and was replaced by a consumer preview on February 29, 2012.
 On May 31, 2012, the preview version was released.
 On June 18, 2012, Microsoft unveiled the Surface, the first computer in the company's history to have its hardware made by Microsoft.
 On June 25, Microsoft paid US$1.2 billion to buy the social network Yammer.
-On July 31, 2012, Microsoft launched the Outlook.com webmail service beta to compete with Gmail.
+On July 31, 2012, Microsoft launched the Outlook.com webmail service preview to compete with Gmail.
 On September 4, 2012, Microsoft released Windows Server 2012.

 In July 2012, Microsoft sold its 50% stake in MSNBC.com, which it had run as a joint venture with NBC since 1996.
 On October 1, Microsoft announced its intention to launch a news operation, part of a new-look MSN, at the time of the Windows 8 launch that was later in the month.
 On October 26, 2012, Microsoft launched Windows 8 and the Microsoft Surface.
 Three days later, Windows Phone 8 was launched.
 To cope with the potential for an increase in demand for products and services, Microsoft opened a number of "holiday stores" across the U.S. to complement the increasing number of "bricks-and-mortar" Microsoft Stores that opened in 2012.
 On March 29, 2013, Microsoft launched a Patent Tracker.